borislisandro/AstroRun/README.md

 ### How to play

-  To move in the menu and even in the game the only keys you need are the arrow keys, space bar and enter.
+  To move in the menu and even in the game the only keys you need are the *arrow keys*, *space bar* and *enter*.
-  The main objetive is to dodge the falling meteors and get the most amount of points by staying alive.
+  The *main objetive is to dodge the falling meteors and get the most amount of points by staying alive*.

 ### Main charts of code